 Guns & Ammo

 DO bring your gun(s) into the class!
 Leave your ammo in the car.
-If you have a holster (we won’t be drawing from a holster at the range) or anything you want more information on, bring that as well.
-If you bring ammo into the classroom, I have a lockbox to secure it.
+If you have a holster (we won’t be drawing from the holster) or anything you want more information on, bring it.
+If you happen to bring ammo into the classroom, I have a lockbox to secure it.
 In a training environment, all ammo must be absolutely, positively locked away.
 We DON’T do an Alec Baldwin!

-Bring a handgun cleaning kit.
-I use CLP to clean my guns and it’s much faster than previously ways to clean them.
-CLP does it all in one shot, cleaner, lubricant and preservative.
-I will point out the most important parts of gun cleaning and you’ll get great tips to make it easier.
+New students only will need a cleaning kit.
+I use CLP, a bore snake, and couple of brushes to clean my guns.
+It’s much faster than previously ways and does it all in one shot, CLP – Cleaner, Lubricant and Preservative, no need for oil.
+I will point out the most important parts of gun cleaning and you’ll get excellent tips to make it easier.
 You will receive a 90-minute DVD in class with yours truly cleaning a couple of guns and all aspects of it.

 Payment of Class Fee’s

-Cash or check is preferred.
+Cash, check, or electronic transfer is okay.
 I typically do not have change.
-I also accept PayPal.
+I can accept funds electronically through Zelle, and I have PayPal.

-I am a Sabre defense spray instructor and will have defense sprays in class; they are $10 each ($5 less than stores), and come in black, pink, and gray.
+I am a Sabre Personal Safety Academy Defense Spray Instructor and will have defense sprays in class for sale at cost.
+They are $10 each ($5 less than stores), and come in black, pink, or gray.
 You will learn in class less-lethal tool’s are good to carry since not every problem is a gun problem.
 I never strap my gun on without having a less-than-lethal option available.
-If I can get out of it without a gun, all the better!
+If I can get out of it without my gun, all the better!